Have you recently shifted to working remotely? Has it been a smooth process, or more of a bumpy ride?

 Any advice that GitLab can offer may not be applicable to Ghost, because in addition to operating at different scales, GitLab started with an office and a few distributed people, while Ghost has a team with many nomads and a lot of distribution across time zones.

-Remote work means going async and silent
+The Solution: Remote work means going async and silent

 The workplace of today is built entirely on synchronous communication.
 Whether it's one of many meetings, a coworker showing up at your desk, or a quick ping via Slack or Microsoft Teams – we have learned that interactions are supposed to be instant, quick, and the highest priority.